JakobRobnik/MicroCanonicalHMC/README.md

 ## Microcanonical Langevin Monte Carlo

 Microcaninical Langevin Monte Carlo (MCLMC) is intended as a alternative for HMC and NUTS.
-On the metric described above (gradient calls to reach a target RMSE of X^2), we have found that MCLMC gets better results than NUTS, *but are very interested in hearing about cases where this is not true*.
+On the metric described above (gradient calls to reach a target RMSE of X^2) and on many other metrics, we have found that MCLMC gets better results than NUTS, *but are very interested in hearing about cases where this is not true*.
 As a simple example, here's a Gaussian with a high condition number:

 ```python
 model = Gaussian(ndims=100,condition_number=1e5)